Check the right "knot"

 Pursuant to Resolution No. 1106/NQ-UBTVQH15 of the National Assembly Standing Committee on the arrangement of commune-level administrative units in the 2023-2025 period of Tuyen Quang province, Son Duong district merged Hong Lac commune and Van Son commune into Hong Son commune from September 1, 2024.

-These are two adjacent communes, adjacent to each other, convenient for merging, including Hong Lac commune with 9 villages, 6,038 people, Van Son commune with 5 villages, 3,538 people.
+These are two communes with adjacent locations, convenient for merging, including Hong Lac commune with 9 villages, 6,038 people, Van Son commune with 5 villages, 3,538 people.
 After merging, Hong Son commune has a natural area of 19.35 km2 and a population of 9,576 people.

 Officials and party members of Hong Lac commune (Son Duong) discussed the use of public assets after merging into Hong Son commune.